gaborvar/P1_DSMR/README.md

 **Usage**

 DSMRTelegrams.ps1 script is the main module.
-First run PrepareChecksumLookup.ps1 which precalculates an array for checksum computing.
-It creates ChksumLookup.bin that DSMRTelegrams.ps1 relies on.
+Change the name of the input file in line ' $inpLog = "P1 meter putty - 20230605.log" '
+Run it in the same directory where the serial log file is located.

 **Useful links (many thanks to the authors!):**